 Leah Messick and her husband Keith were married 22 years ago Sacred Heart Catholic Church.
 Their daughter, Alli Messick, is a 2016 graduate of St. Bernard Prep.
 Leah has a Business Degree from the University of Alabama in Huntsville with a major in Accounting.
 She has been the Administrative Assistant for the Athletic Department since April of 2016.
 Keith, Leah, and Alli are proud to be a part of the St. Bernard family.

 Mrs. Nix has been with St. Bernard Preparatory School since the school was re-established for the 1983-84 academic school year.
 She has served in various capacities from secretary to bookkeeper to her current position of marketing and public relations.
-Mrs. Nix is responsible for the quarterly publication of the St. Bernard Happenings, and has served as the Director of one of the school’s largest fundraisers, Bloomin’ Festival Arts and Crafts Fair since its inception 35 years ago.
-She currently serves as director of the school’s newest Fall festival – Bernard Blues and BBQ!
-Mrs. Nix and husband, Tim have two grown children, Timothy and Rachel.
-They live on their farm just East of Cullman with their sweet dog, Elli and serve as staff to their house ruling cats – Sugar and Spice.
+Mrs. Nix is responsible for the quarterly publication of the St. Bernard Happenings, and has served as the director of one of the school’s largest fundraisers, Bloomin’ Festival Arts and Crafts Fair, since its inception 38 years ago.
+She also serves as director of the school’s newest fall festival – Bernard Blues and BBQ!
+Mrs. Nix and her husband, Tim, have two grown children, Timothy and Rachel.
+They live on their farm just east of Cullman with their sweet dog, Elli, and serve as staff to their house ruling cats – Sugar and Spice.

 Stacey Price has been the Business Manager at St. Bernard Prep since the fall of 2010.
 She was raised in Jenison Michigan and attended Grace Bible College in Grand Rapids Michigan.
 She has 2 sons; Noah, who lives and works in Fort Collins (Colorado), and Elijah, who is a 2018 SBP graduate and is currently enrolled at the University of North Alabama.
 She has enjoyed living in Cullman and feels blessed to be a part of the St. Bernard community.